AlexZ0729/speech/examples/wsj/README.md

 ```
 Or alternatively the dataset can also be found [here](https://forms.gle/EGuaYYW72bzs4KbK8)

+NOTE: you will have to modify the paths in the data jsons accordingly.

 #### Otherwise, once downloaded, prepare the data
 ```
 ./preprocess.sh <path_to_wsj> <path_to_save_data_jsons>